rn1hd/rn1hd/README.md

 [Back to Top (Basic Questions)](https://github.com/rn1hd#basic-questions)

-- In my last job, I was responsible for maintaining a company proprietary web framework from documentation up to regularly using it in software development projects.
-I am looking forward to a job that allows me to use in-demand, up-to-date technologies with large community support.
-That is one of the things that most excited me about your **Software Developer** position.
+- While I appreciated the opportunity to work with proprietary technology, I am excited to work with **more widely adopted frameworks** that allow for greater community support and innovation.

 #### **What is the matter behind a company proprietary web framework?**